chnm/apiary/README.md

 A JSON array of objects.
 Each object is an endpoint for the API, with a sample URL for that endpoint.

-## Compiling
+## Compiling or running a container

 Using a version of Go that supports Go modules, you should be able to run `go build` in the project root to install dependencies.

-There is a Makefile in `cmd/dataapi/` that can be used for compiling and for running the service locally.
+There is a `Makefile` in `cmd/dataapi/` that can be used for compiling and for running the service locally.

+If you just need to run the Data API locally, it may be most convenient to just run a [Docker container](https://github.com/chnm/dataapi/pkgs/container/dataapi) served from the GitHub Container Registry.
+There are versions that are tagged with each of the GitHub branches that have been pushed, so that you can try the development version.
+You still need to set the environment variables, as below.
+It may be most convenient to run the Docker container with the `Makefile` in the root of this repository.

 ## Configuration